-Lockdown Mode must be turned on separately for iPhone, iPad and Mac.
+Lockdown Mode must be turned on separately for iPhone, iPad, and Mac.
 When you turn on Lockdown Mode on iPhone, it automatically turns on Lockdown Mode for any paired Apple Watch with watchOS 10 or later.
 You can't turn Lockdown Mode on or off directly on an Apple Watch.

-- · Do one of the following: - On your iPhone or iPad: Go to Settings > Privacy & Security > Lockdown Mode, tap Turn On Lockdown Mode, tap Turn On & Restart, then enter your device passcode. - On your Mac: Choose Apple menu > System Settings, click Privacy & Security in the sidebar, then click Lockdown Mode.
-Click Turn On, then enter your password if prompted and click Turn On & Restart.
+- · Do one of the following: - On your iPhone or iPad: Go to Settings > Privacy & Security > Lockdown Mode, tap Turn On Lockdown Mode, tap Turn On & Restart, then enter your device passcode.